sjentsch/lsjDocs/_pages/Ch13_ANOVA_02.rst

 the alternative hypothesis also assumes that ϵ ~ Normal(0, σ²)

 Okay, now that we’ve described the statistical models underpinning H\ :sub:`0` and H\ :sub:`1` in more detail, it’s now pretty straightforward to say what the mean square values are measuring, and what this means for the interpretation of *F*.
-I won’t bore you with the proof of this but it turns out that the within-groups mean square, |MS_w|, can be viewed as an estimator (in the technical sense, Chapter `Estimating unknown quantities from a sample
+I won’t bore you with the proof of this but it turns out that the within-groups mean square, |MS_w|, can be viewed as an estimator (in the technical sense, chapter :doc:`Estimating unknown quantities from a sample
-<Ch08_Estimation.html#estimating-unknown-quantities-from-a-sample>`__) of
-the error variance σ².
-The between-groups mean square |MS_b|
+<Ch08_Estimation>`) of the error variance σ².
+The between-groups mean square
-is also an estimator, but what it estimates is the error variance *plus* a quantity that depends on the true differences among the group means.
+|MS_b| is also an estimator, but what it estimates is the error variance *plus*
+a quantity that depends on the true differences among the group means.
 If we call this quantity Q, then we can see that the *F*-statistic is basically:\ [#]_

 .. math:: F = \frac{\hat{Q} + \hat\sigma^2}{\hat\sigma^2}